 Sadly, my personal observations showed me that any good deed they perform allegedly comes with a hook.
 Recipients of their “goodness” must be prepared for what happens as a result of their conditional benevolence.
 One day, these recipients will be called on for a favor — or even favors.
 Such a favor cannot be refused, even if they must sell their souls to accommodate their secret society brethren.

-I will conclude this post on Pastor Russell by saying Fritz Springmeier wrote an entire book on the subject.
+I will conclude this article on Pastor Russell by saying Fritz Springmeier wrote an entire book on the subject.
 I urge anyone curious about Watchtower’s connections to Freemasonry to read his research in it’s entirety and make up your own mind.
 Frankly, it’s none of my business what anyone else believes.
 Nevertheless, I do speak up about this issue because I believe that we are inherently meant to live as sovereign beings, not enslaved to man-made doctrines which surely lead to enslavement of humanity via a failed system of governance, whether religious or secular.
+Beware of any hierarchy.
+We are all humans, are we not?

 YouTube creator Dallas Canada talks about the symbology of a diamond refracting light coincides with both the masonic and Watchtower teachings of gaining new light and accurate knowledge — also alchemy in his video JW ORG~The Masonic Diamond Symbol!